Continuing the conversation from Part 1, we now turn to the battlefield, where AI is reshaping how we deter and fight wars.

 One of those initiatives is TITAN, the Army’s Tactical Intelligence Targeting Access Node.
 TITAN is a next-generation ISR ground station, leveraging AI and ML to rapidly process sensor data received from space, high altitude, aerial and terrestrial layers.
 The program will collect and disseminate sensor data to improve targeting, situational awareness and understanding.

-AI in Warfare: Ensuring Accuracy with Near-Zero Hallucinations
+AI in Warfare: Accuracy with Verifiable Insights

 AI in Warfare: Redefining Modern Warfare